andreeadiaconescu/arbitration/README.md

 Getting Started
 ---------------
-1. Run `startup.m` in the main code folder
+Run `startup.m` in the main code folder to set up the environment and `wagad_main.m` to run the analysis.